Welcome to Stripe.

 “Charge” means a credit or debit instruction to capture funds from an account that a Customer maintains with a bank or other financial institution in connection with a Transaction.

-“Dispute” means an instruction initiated by a Customer with a Financial Services Provider or us to return funds for an existing Charge (including a chargeback on a payment card network; or dispute on a debit network).
+“Dispute” means an instruction initiated by a Customer for the return of funds for an existing Charge (including a chargeback or dispute on a Payment Method

 “Refund” means an instruction initiated by you to return funds to a Customer for an existing Charge.

-“Reversal” means an instruction initiated by a Financial Services Provider or us to return funds for an existing Charge.
-Reversals may result from (i) invalidation of a charge by a Financial Services Provider; (ii) funds settled to you in error or without authorisation; and (iii) submission of a Charge in violation of Network Rules, or where submission of the Charge or your use of Payment Services violates this Agreement.
+“Reversal” means an instruction initiated by a Payment Method Provider, a Payment Method Acquirer or us to return funds for an existing Charge.
+Reversals may result from (i) invalidation of a charge by a Payment Method Provider or a Payment Method Acquirer; (ii) funds settled to you in error or without authorisation; and (iii) submission of a Charge in violation of the applicable Payment Method Rules, or where submission of the Charge or your use of Payment Processing Services violates this Agreement.

 Stripe is not a bank and we do not accept deposits, provide loans or extend credit.
 If you accept payment for products or services (including events such as concerts or other performances) not immediately deliverable to the Customer (a “Preorder”), we may, in our sole discretion, initiate Reversals or hold Reserves for all or a portion of the Charges processed by us for a Preorder.
 If you would like to receive payment for a Preorder, please contact us before doing so.

-You may only submit Charges through the Payment Services that are authorised by your Customers.
-To enable us to process Transactions for you, you authorise and direct Financial Services Providers to receive and pay any funds owed to you through the Payment Services, and you appoint Stripe as your agent for the purpose of facilitating your receipt of the Payment Services.
-We will promptly update your Stripe Account balance to reflect any Transaction proceeds that we receive on your behalf.
+You may only submit Charges through the Payment Processing Services that are authorised by your Customers.
+To enable us to process Transactions for you, you authorise and direct SPUKL, the Payment Method Providers and Payment Method Acquirers to receive and settle any payment processing proceeds owed to you through the Payment Processing Services.
+You may not, other than as required by the Financial Services Terms or Payment Terms (each as defined below), grant or assign any interest in payment processing proceeds to any third party until such time as the payment processing proceeds are deposited into your Payout Account (as defined below).
+You appoint SPUKL as your agent for the limited purpose of directing, receiving, holding and settling such proceeds.
+You agree that SPUKL’s receipt of such proceeds satisfies the relevant end-customer’s obligations to make payments to you.
+We will promptly update your Stripe Account balance to reflect any such proceeds that SPUKL receives on your behalf.

 You are immediately responsible to us for all Disputes, Refunds, Reversals, Returns, or Fines regardless of the reason or timing.
 We may decline to act upon a Refund instruction, or delay execution of the instruction, if: (i) it would cause your Stripe Account balance to become negative; (ii) you are the subject of Bankruptcy Proceedings; or (iii) where we otherwise believe that there is a risk that you will not meet your liabilities under this Agreement (including with respect to the Charge that is the subject of the Refund instruction).

-A Financial Services Provider or we may issue a Reversal for any Charge where a Charge is made without the account owner’s authorisation, in connection with a Prohibited Business, that violates the Network Rules, or for many other reasons.
-If a Financial Services Provider or we issue a Reversal, we will provide you Notice and a description of the cause of the Reversal.
+A Reversal for a Charge may be issued if the Charge is made without the account owner’s authorisation, or in connection with a Restricted Business, violates the applicable Payment Method Rules, or for other applicable reasons.
+If a Reversal is issued, we will provide you Notice and a description of the cause of the Reversal.

 4. Responsibilities and Disclosures to Your Customers

 It is very important to us that your Customers understand the purpose, amount, and conditions of Charges you submit to us.
-With that in mind, when using the Payment Services you agree to: (i) accurately communicate, and not misrepresent, the nature of the Transaction, and the amount of the Charge in the appropriate currency prior to submitting it to the API; (ii) provide a receipt that accurately describes each Transaction to Customers; (iii) provide Customers a meaningful way to contact you in the event that the product or service is not provided as described; (iv) not use Services to sell products or services in a manner that is unfair or deceptive, exposes Customers to unreasonable risks, or does not disclose material terms of a purchase in advance; and (v) inform Customers that Stripe and its global affiliates process Transactions (including payment Transactions) for you.
-You also agree to maintain a fair return, refund, cancellation, or adjustment policy, and clearly explain the process by which Customers can receive a refund.
+With that in mind, when using the Payment Processing Services you agree to: (i) accurately communicate, and not misrepresent, the nature of the Transaction, and the amount of the Charge in the appropriate currency prior to submitting it to the API; (ii) provide a receipt that accurately describes each Transaction to Customers; (iii) provide Customers a meaningful way to contact you in the event that the product or service is not provided as described; (iv) not use Services to sell products or services in a manner that is unfair or deceptive, exposes Customers to unreasonable risks, or does not disclose material terms of a purchase in advance; and (v) inform Customers that Stripe and its affiliates process Transactions (including payment Transactions) for you.
+You also agree to maintain and make available to your Customers a reasonable return, refund, cancellation, or adjustment policy, and clearly explain the process by which Customers can receive a Refund.

-If you engage in Transactions with Customers who are individuals (i.e. consumers), you specifically agree to provide consumers disclosures required by Law, and to not engage in unfair or deceptive acts or practices.
+If you engage in Transactions with Customers who are individuals (i.e. consumers), you specifically agree to provide consumers disclosures required by Law, and to not engage in unfair, deceptive, or abusive acts or practices.

 6. Specific Payment Methods

-Customers typically raise payment card network Disputes (i.e. chargebacks) when a merchant fails to provide the product or service to the Customer, or where the payment card account holder did not authorise the Charge.
-High chargeback rates (typically those exceeding 1%) may result in your inability to use the Payment Services.
+Customers typically raise payment card network Disputes (also known as “chargebacks”) when a merchant fails to provide the product or service to the Customer, or where the payment card account holder did not authorise the Charge.
+High Dispute rates (typically those exceeding 1%) may result in your inability to use the Payment Processing Services.
 Failure to timely and effectively manage Disputes with your Customers may ultimately result in your inability to accept payment cards for your business.

-When you accept payment card Transactions, Network Rules specifically prohibit you from (i) providing cash refunds for a Charge on a credit card, unless required by Laws, (ii) accepting cash, its equivalent, or any other item of value for a refund, (iii) acting as a payment intermediary or aggregator, or otherwise reselling Payment Services on behalf of others, (iv) submitting what you believe or know to be a fraudulent Charge, or (v) using Payment Services in a manner that is an abuse of Financial Services Providers’ networks or a violation of Network Rules.
+When you accept payment card Transactions, Network Rules specifically prohibit you from (i) providing cash refunds for a Charge on a credit card, unless required by Laws, (ii) initiating a Refund more than five calendar days after issuing a credit to your Customer, (iii) accepting cash, its equivalent, or any other item of value for a Refund, (iv) acting as a payment facilitator, intermediary or aggregator, or otherwise reselling Payment Processing Services on behalf of others, (v) submitting what you believe or know to be a fraudulent Charge or a Charge that has not been authorised by the cardholder, (vi) submitting a Charge where the Transaction has not been completed or the goods or services have not been shipped or provided (except where the cardholder has paid a partial or full prepayment or the cardholder’s consent is obtained for a recurring transaction), (vii) splitting Transactions into multiple Charges unless certain criteria are met, or (vii) using Payment Processing Services in a manner that is an abuse of the payment card networks or a violation of the Network Rules.

-If you misuse the Payment Services for payment card transactions or engage in activity the payment card networks identify as damaging to their brand, or if we are required to do so by Network Rules, we may submit information about you, Representatives, Principals, beneficial owners and other individuals associated with your Stripe Account to the MATCH terminated merchant listing maintained by MasterCard and accessed and updated by Visa and American Express, or to the Consortium Merchant Negative File maintained by Discover.
+If you misuse the Payment Processing Services for payment card Transactions or engage in activity the Networks identify as damaging to their brand, or if we are required to do so by the Network Rules, we may submit information about you, Representatives, your beneficial owners and principals, and other individuals associated with your Stripe Account, to the MATCH terminated merchant listing maintained by MasterCard and accessed and updated by Visa and American Express, or to the Consortium Merchant Negative File maintained by Discover.
 Addition to one of these lists may result in your inability to accept payments from payment cards.
 You understand and consent to our sharing this information and to the listing itself, and you will fully reimburse us for any losses we incur from third-party claims, and you waive your rights to bring any direct claims against us that result from such reporting.
+Our reporting of information under this paragraph is separate from any other right that we may exercise under this Agreement, and we may separately terminate this Agreement or suspend your Stripe Account due to the misuse or damaging activity that caused us to make the report.

-We may offer you the ability to have funds settled to your Payout Account in a currency different from the one in which you accepted payment from a customer (“Multi-Currency Processing”).
+d.
+Multi-currency Processing: We may offer you the ability to have funds settled to your Payout Account in a currency different from the one in which you accepted payment from a customer (“Multi-Currency Processing”).
 To use this service, you must provide us with a valid Payout Account for each currency for which you request settlement, based on our list of available settlement currencies.
 We may add or remove currencies from our list of available settlement currencies at any time.
-If you use Multi-Currency Processing, we will identify at the time of charge (for example, through the API), the conversion rate that will apply to the charge.
-If you refund a charge, the conversion rate that will apply will be the rate in effect at the time of the refund, not the charge.
-By submitting a charge or refund for processing you will be deemed to have accepted the rate.
+If you use Multi-Currency Processing, we will identify at the time of the Charge (for example, through the API), the conversion rate that will apply to the Charge.
+If you Refund a Charge, the conversion rate that will apply will be the rate in effect at the time of the Refund, not the Charge.
+By submitting a Charge or Refund you will be deemed to have accepted the applicable conversion rate.
 You may choose not to use the Multi-Currency Processing service at any time.
-You may also change the Payout Account information or other settings associated with your use of Multi-Currency Processing, but any such changes will only affect subsequent charges.
+You may also change the Payout Account information or other settings associated with your use of Multi-Currency Processing, but any such changes will only affect subsequent Charges.

 8. Clearing Funds and Reserves

-All funds resulting from Charges are held in pooled clearing accounts (the “Clearing Accounts”).
-We will make Transfers to and from the Clearing Accounts in the manner described in this Agreement; however, you have no rights to the Clearing Accounts or to any funds held in the Clearing Accounts, you are not entitled to draw funds from the Clearing Accounts, and you will not receive interest from funds maintained in the Clearing Accounts.
+All funds resulting from Charges are held in pooled clearing accounts (the “Clearing Accounts”) with our banking partners.
+SPUKL will settle funds to and from the Clearing Accounts in the manner described in this Agreement; however, you have no rights to the Clearing Accounts or to any funds held in the Clearing Accounts, you are not entitled to draw funds from the Clearing Accounts, and you will not receive interest from funds maintained in the Clearing Accounts.

 To the extent possible, we prefer to identify the necessity for a Reserve in advance of establishing one.
 If you are concerned that we will impose a Reserve on you due to the nature of your business activities, please contact us before using the Services.